1,000+ Opportunities

 Save a search for “Georgia Department of Public Health” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Applicants must be uninsured or underinsured, ineligible for full coverage Medicaid, a Georgia resident, a U.S. citizen or qualified alien, have an annual income less than or equal to 250% Federal Poverty Limit, and be in need of or receiving active cancer treatment.
+Search similar grants →According to the current listing, eligibility includes: Applicants must be uninsured or underinsured, ineligible for full coverage Medicaid, a Georgia resident, a U.S. citizen or qualified alien, have an annual income less than or equal to 250% Federal Poverty Limit, and be in need of or receiving active cancer treatment.
 Application must be made through a participating CSA hospital or freestanding radiation center.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program